NordicSemiconductor/asset-tracker-cloud-docs/docs/firmware/azure/BuildingUsingLocalSystem.rst

 Configure the project
 *********************

-Follow the :ref:`configuration instructions for the firmware <azure-firmware-configuration>` and update the :file:`prj.conf` file and the :file:`overlay-debug.conf` file.
+Follow the :ref:`configuration instructions for the firmware <azure-firmware-configuration>` and add your settings to the :file:`firmware.conf` file.

 Build the project
 *****************